kaustubh03/cognitive-complexity-vscode-extension/README.md

 # What it is?

-The Cognitive Complexity Checker is a Visual Studio Code (VSCode) extension that helps developers maintain the quality and readability of their codebase by highlighting functions with high cognitive complexity.
+The Cognitive Complexity Checker is a Visual Studio Code (VSCode) extension that helps developers maintain the quality and readability of their JS/TS codebase by highlighting functions with high cognitive complexity.
 Cognitive complexity is a measure of how "difficult" a function is to understand, and this extension provides visual cues and information to help developers identify and address areas of their code that may require refactoring or further optimization.

+<b>This extension only works with Javascript/Typescript projects.</b>

 ## Features: